machines-in-motion/mpi_cmake_modules/doc/doxygen.md

 This macro is idle by default.
 To activate it one need to pass the following CMake argument:

-    catkin build --cmake-args -DBUILD_DOCUMENTATION=ON
+    catkin build --cmake-args -DGENERATE_DOCUMENTATION=ON

 The macro will generate a specific target using the name of the project for unicity.
-The docuementation is located in:
+The documentation is located in:

     workspace/devel/share/<project name>/doc/html/